-Whenever there appears to be consistent discipline problems, every effort will be made by the teachers and Head of School to work with the student, parents/guardians and any other professional who may be involved.
-It is of vital importance that regular communication between parents/guardians and teachers be maintained during this time period.
+Whenever there appears to be consistent discipline problems, every effort will be made by the directors/directresses, Head of School and the Executive Director to work with the student, parents and any other professional who may be involved.
+It is of vital importance that regular communication between parents and directors/directresses be maintained during this time period.